 There are a number of factors to take into account when choosing between a debit or credit card.
 Here are some of the things to consider when making your decision:

 Are you a chronic overspender?

 If you tend to overspend, you might want to consider a debit card.
 One of the perks of a debit card is that you can only spend what’s in your bank account which essentially prevents you from going over your limit or racking up debt.
 With a credit card, you can spend up to your allotted line even if you don’t have that available in your account because your credit card is not directly linked.
 This makes it easy to go over budget but could also lead to dreaded credit card debt.
-Some debit cards also have prepaid options, which allows you to load a fixed amount of money on our card.
+Some debit cards also have prepaid options, which allow you to load a fixed amount of money on your card.

 Are you trying to build credit?

 If this is the case, definitely go with a credit card.
 Building your credit and maintaining a good credit score can help you get perks like better interest rates and loans in the long-run.
 As long as you pay your bills on time, you should be a good shape.
 Credit cards also offer reward programs and great incentives like cashback options or airline miles.
 This is definitely something to consider, although your financial wellbeing and future should take center stage when opting into a credit card.